This location has multiple holiday properties

 This is a great place if you like an abundance of fauna and flora.
-We have seen deer, badgers, foxes, buzzards, owls and woodpeckers.
+We have seen deer, badgers, red squirrels, pine martin, foxes, buzzards, owls and woodpeckers.
 There are many ancient pollarded trees most are smothered in an array of mosses, lichens and ferns.
 With zero light pollution it's also a great place for a spot of stargazing.
 If you are a keen photographer and/or an artist the opportunities are endless.
 With Brittany Cycle Tours based on site Couetilliec and the surrounding area offer many attractions for your family.

 Carl, the owner, lives on site maintaining the swimming pool & grounds.
 He is available when you need him and invisible when you don't.
 His previous career focused on woodland management and forest research.
 Carl has a keen interest in green woodworking, traditional woodland crafts, forest gardening, sustainable woodland management, Oak timber-framed buildings, permaculture and exploring Brittany by bicycle. <br/>His wife, Belinda, flits between France and the UK working for a global insurer.